-- Submission of false information on the application such as concealment of a conviction within the past seven years that indicates a lack of business integrity (see section 10110 above for examples). - Failure to conform with regulatory performance standards: - o Performance Standard 1 Financial viability and financial management. - o Performance Standard 2 Administrative capability. - o Performance Standard 3 Accountability. - Failure to comply with the bid procedures and contract requirements of the applicable federal procurement regulations. - Use of a Food Service Management Company/vendor in violation of health codes. - Failure to properly train or monitor sponsored sites or day care homes. - Failure to perform any other required financial and administrative responsibilities. - Submission of false claims. - For day care home sponsors: - o Failure to properly classify homes as tier I or tier II. - Failure to properly implement or administer the day care home termination and administration review (appeal) process. - Any other action affecting the organization's ability to administer the CACFP in accordance with program requirements as stated in this handbook and the Permanent Agreement.
+- Failure to operate the CACFP in conformance with the performance standards (VCA); - o Performance Standard 1 Financial viability and financial management. - o Performance Standard 2 Administrative capability. - o Performance Standard 3 Accountability.

+- Failure to comply with the bid procedures and contract requirements of the applicable Federal procurement regulations. - Use of a Food Service Management Company/vendor that is in violation of health codes. - Failure to properly train or monitor sponsored sites. - Failure to perform any other financial and administrative responsibilities required. - Submission of false claims. - Any other action affecting the organization's ability to administer the CACFP in accordance with program requirements as stated in this handbook and the Permanent Agreement.